xolox/python-rotate-backups/README.rst

    the ""rm"" invocations used to remove backups. ``CLASS`` is expected to be one of the values ""idle"", ""best-effort"" or ""realtime"".
 Refer to the man page of the ""ionice"" program for details about these values."
-   "``-c``, ``--config=PATH``","Load configuration from the pathname given by ``PATH``.
-If this option isn't given two default locations are checked: ""~/.rotate-backups.ini"" and ""/etc/rotate-backups.ini"".
-The first of these two configuration files to exist is loaded.
+   "``-c``, ``--config=FILENAME``","Load configuration from ``FILENAME``.
+If this option isn't given the following default locations are searched for configuration files:

+   - /etc/rotate-backups.ini and /etc/rotate-backups.d/\*.ini
+   - ~/.rotate-backups.ini and ~/.rotate-backups.d/\*.ini
+   - ~/.config/rotate-backups.ini and ~/.config/rotate-backups.d/\*.ini

+   Any available configuration files are loaded in the order given above, so that sections in user-specific configuration files override sections by the same name in system-wide configuration files.
 For more details refer to the online documentation."
    "``-u``, ``--use-sudo``","Enable the use of ""sudo"" to rotate backups in directories that are not readable and/or writable for the current user (or the user logged in to a remote system over SSH)."